-In addition to the information provided in section C.1.7, Ramón Castresana Sánchez was external proprietary director of GAMESA CORPORACIÓN TECNOLÓGICA, S.A. from his appointment on 25 July 2012 at the request of Iberdrola, S.A., subsequently re-elected on 19 April 2013) and until his resignation on 27 May 2015.
+In addition to the information provided in section C.1.7, Gema Góngora Bachiller was external proprietary director of GAMESA from her appointment on 27 May 2015 at the request of Iberdrola, S.A., subsequently re-elected on 22 June 2016 and until her resignation on 14 September 2016.

-To complement the information provided in paragraph C.1.15 note that:
+In addition to the information provided in section C.1.15, please note that:

-a) pursuant to the provisions of Articles 45.3 and 45.6 of the Corporate Bylaws of GAMESA CORPORACIÓN TECNOLÓGICA, S.A. and of those provisions approved under the fifteenth accord of the agenda of the 2015 General Shareholders Meeting held on 8 May 2015, the remuneration of the Company to all directors of fixed annual remuneration and allowances for their dedication and assistance does not exceed the maximum amount of three million euros (\leq 3,000,000) established by said General Shareholders Meeting, as such consideration is compatible with and independent of the remuneration received by executive directors.
+a) pursuant to articles 45.3 and 45.6 of the Corporate Bylaws of GAMESA and as agreed by virtue of the fifteenth resolution of the agenda of the 2015 General Shareholders Meeting, the remuneration of the Company to all directors as fixed annual remuneration and allowances for their dedication and attendance does not exceed the maximum amount of three million euros (€3,000,000) established by the cited General Shareholders Meeting, as such consideration is compatible with and independent of the remuneration received by executive directors.

-b) the remunerations to the Board of Directors included, in accordance with the Annual Directors' Remuneration Report, the amount accrued in cash by the chairman and CEO corresponding to the long-term incentive approved by the 2013 General Shareholders Meeting whose measurement period concluded on 31 December 2015, and totaled \in 1.26 million.
-Fifty percent (50%) of this amount will be liquidated within the first 90 days in 2016, and the remaining 50% within the first 90 days in 2017.
-Turning to the part of the incentive consisting in shares, the right to a delivery of 189,759 shares has been acknowledged.
-Delivery of half (94,879 shares) of this amount is scheduled upon verification during the first 90 days in 2016 and the remaining half (94,880 shares) during the first 90 days of 2017.
-The amount corresponding to the shares delivered in these periods shall be included in the deeds and reports corresponding thereto, calculated in terms of the average listed share price on the date of delivery to the chairman and CEO.
+b) remuneration to the board of directors included, in accordance with the Annual Directors' Remuneration Report, the amount corresponding to the part of the incentive comprising shares delivered during 2016, which was accrued by the chairman and CEO regarding the long-term incentive approved by the 2013 General Shareholders Meeting, whose measurement period concluded on 31 December 2015.
+The cited amount was calculated by the average listed share price on the resolution date (€15.81).
+In particular, the chairman and CEO's right to the delivery of 189,759 shares was recognized, verified at 50% (94,880 shares, which amounted to the delivery of 61,672 after the appropriate tax withholding) within the first 90 days of fiscal year 2016 and the remaining 50% (94,879 shares, which must also be adjusted after applying the pertinent tax withholding, according to the share's listing value on the date of the corresponding resolution), which will delivered during the first 90 days of fiscal year 2017.
+The amount corresponding to shares delivered in 2017 will be included in the annual directors' remuneration report and the annual corporate governance report corresponding to 2017, calculated by the average listed share price on the date of the corresponding resolution.

-c) the information shown therein coincides with the figure in Note 19 of the Individual Report and Note 30 of the Consolidated Report, which form part of the financial statements for fiscal year 2015.
+c) the information shown therein coincides with the figure in Note 19.1 of the Individual Report and Note 30 of the Consolidated Report, which form part of the financial statements for fiscal year 2016.